An Ellisville man was shot and wounded by a veteran Laurel police officer at a roadblock just before 1 a.m. on Friday.

 The SUV is usually driven by the shift supervisor, and the supervisor for the shift that was on duty is Mitch Sumrall.
 He was not at the scene when a reporter arrived.
 Sources with knowledge of the incident confirmed that it was Sumrall who pulled the trigger.
 Sumrall has more than 20 years of law enforcement, and it’s believed that he has never been involved in a shooting and he is known as one “who gets along with everybody,” someone close to him said.

-The man who was shot was identified as Mikail Amos Thomas, 28, of Ellisville.
-He was transported to Forrest General Hospital with what were described as non-life-threatening injuries with a gunshot to the side.
+The man who was shot was identified as Mekail Amos Thomas, 28, of Ellisville.
+He was transported to Forrest General Hospital where he was listed in good condition.
 He reportedly had to be tased again even after being shot.